 Find self-watering options

 Self-watering devices work wonders for patio and indoor plants.
-If you are only away a few days, they can take the place of a plant sitter or your Camden neighbor.
+If you are only away for a few days, they can replace a plant sitter or your Camden neighbor.
 Consider using watering crystals or glass balls, which work similarly.
 Fill them with water and place them upside down in the pot, where they will slowly release water as the soil needs it.
 Self-watering pots are another option if you travel frequently.
 That way, your plants wick up the water they need without your help.

 Leave your succulents alone

-Succulents are the PERFECT travel-friendly plant.
-If you are gone for just a week or two, you don’t need to worry at all because succulents can easily put up with no water for 10 to 15 days, even in summer.
+Succulents are the perfect travel-friendly plant.
+If you are gone for just a week or two, you don’t need to worry at all because succulents can easily go without water for 10 to 15 days, even in summer.
 Give them a good soak of water before you go, and they will be fine.
 Just make sure that the soil is completely dry before you water it.

 Move your plants away from windows or vents